tracy-o/learning-day/docs/misc/deployments.md

 If you believe an error has occured with the deployment and belfrage is acting in an unexpected way, you will need to go through these steps:

 1. Notify the thread that you used previously that you will be performing a roll back

 2. On cosmos, go through each stack and promote the last stable build which was already on live, from test to live.
 This rolls back the application to before the deployment.

-3. Attempt to debug and uncover the source of the issue before re-trying.
+3. Attempt to debug and uncover the source of the issue before re-trying to deploy.